 They live in a care home registered to provide nursing care (a nursing home) and

 The individual does not qualify for full continuing healthcare funding but has been assessed as having nursing needs requiring the administration of care from a registered nurse.

 Where an individual satisfies these criteria the NHS will make a payment directly to the care home to fund the care provided by the registered nurse.

 An individual should first be assessed for their eligibility for continuing healthcare funding, namely whether their need for care is primarily a health need.
 Only once eligibility for continuing healthcare funding has been refused will an eligibility for funded nursing care be considered.

 Where an individual is eligible for funded nursing care the NHS will arrange for a payment to be made directly to the case home.
-The rate provided in 2013/2014 was £109.79 a week at the standard rate.
-This increased on 1 April 2014 to £110.89 a week.

 Full continuing healthcare funding pays for the cost of care in full and as such you cannot receive funded nursing care and continuing healthcare funding at the same time.
 They are mutually exclusive.